jdomenechb/php-ddd-repository-filter-example/README.md

-# DDD Repository Filter example
+# PHP DDD Repository Filter example

 The purpose of this project is to illustrate how to create a way to filter items in a repository directly in the Domain Driven Design Infrastructure layer, defining the rules to filter for in higher layers.